I'm lesbian, and I'm helping queer people come out to their families

 By Lisa Twang, Jun 04, 2020

 In June, the LGBTQIA+ community and its allies celebrate Pride Month.
 It’s a time where we recognise the impact which gay, lesbian, transgender, bisexual, pansexual, non-binary people and other members of the community have made all over the world.
 In Singapore, it’s celebrated through events like non-profit LGBTQIA+ group Pink Dot SG’s annual rally, which was first held in May 2009 and made history as Singapore’s first open air queer-supportive event, “supporting the freedom to love”.
 Its attendance has grown from an estimated 2,500 at its first event to 20,000 in 2019.
 This year, it will be livestreamed at https://pinkdot.sg/ on 27 June, 8pm.

-To understand their challenges this Pride Month, we invited four individuals to share with us what they wished more people would talk about in relation to the queer community, and why these topics are so important to them.
-They speak about helping queer people and their families accept them for who they are, wanting to be the voice for queer minorities, feeling invisible as a queer person, and how advocacy for queer pride comes in different shapes and forms.
+To understand their challenges this Pride Month, we invited three individuals to share with us what they wished more people would talk about in relation to the queer community, and why these topics are so important to them.
+They speak about helping queer people and their families accept them for who they are, feeling invisible as a queer person, and how advocacy for queer pride comes in different shapes and forms.

 Our ‘I’m queer, and this is what I’m fighting for’ series begins with Pauline Ong, an executive pastor at Free Community Church, which welcomes everyone regardless of their sexual orientation or gender identity.
 One of Singapore’s few openly gay pastors, Pauline is also a trained counsellor, and has worked with with queer individuals and their families since 2012.

 Here, Pauline discusses the difficulties queer people face when coming out to their families, and what she has learned in supporting them and their families through the process.
 She talks about why she’s chosen to help families of queer people, and how we can all learn to be more understanding of our queer friends and relatives.